-WHAT DOES JACKSON COUNTY BANK (JCB) DO WITH YOUR PERSONAL INFORMATION?
+WHAT DOES JCBANK (JCB) DO WITH YOUR PERSONAL INFORMATION?

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share and protect your personal information.
 Please read this notice carefully to understand what we do.